suit-wg/architecture/draft-ietf-suit-architecture.md

   network to which IoT devices connect.

-* Trust Provisioning Authority (TPA): The TPA distributes trust anchors and authorization policies to various stakeholders.
+* Trust Provisioning Authority (TPA): The TPA distributes trust anchors and authorization policies to devices and various stakeholders.
   The TPA may also delegate rights to stakeholders.
-For example, in some cases, the Original Design Manufacturer (ODM), which is a company that designs and manufactures a product, may act as a TPA and may decide to remain in full control over the firmware update process of their products.
+Typically, the Original Equipment Manufacturer (OEM) or Original Design Manufacturer (ODM) will act as a TPA, however complex supply chains may require a different design.
+In some cases, the TPA may decide to remain in full control over the firmware update process of their products.

 ## Functions